daylen/Tab/README.md

 I hacked this together in a week for a debate tournament.
 It should probably be rewritten as a web app at some point.

+Any contributions to clean up the code and/or fix bugs would be appreciated.

 # Sarcastic Marketing Feature List

 ## Innovative user interface